 When you receive the CPP disability retroactive payment, the insurance company will often claim that you were “overpaid” if they also paid you during the months that the CPP money is meant to cover.
 If the policy states that they are allowed to offset other benefits, the insurance company will ask you to pay that money back to them — usually, the entire sum.

-Do I Have to Pay it Back?
+Do I have to pay it back?

 In 99% of cases, the insurance company is entitled to repayment for any month where there was an overlap between the retroactive CPP payment and your LTD benefits.
 Usually, this means that you must pay almost the entire retroactive payment back to the insurance company.